alisaifee/coredis/docs/source/handbook/pubsub.rst

 ------

 coredis includes a :class:`~coredis.commands.PubSub` class that subscribes to channels and listens for new messages.
-Creating a :class:`~coredis.commands.PubSub` instance can be done through the :meth:`~coredis.Redis.pubsub` or :meth:`~coredis.RedisCluster.pubsub` methods.
+Creating an instance can be done through the :meth:`coredis.Redis.pubsub` or :meth:`coredis.RedisCluster.pubsub` methods.

 .. code-block:: python